TeachingMaterial/ELEE1147_Exercises/src/Algorithms/Algorithms.md

 ## Quick Sort Algorithm \\(O(n\ log\ n)\\):

-1. Create a new C++ Console Application call it `Algorithms`.
-Remember to modify the `Algorithms.cpp` so that it is a c file `Algorithms.c`
+1. Create a new C++ Console Application call it `SortingAlgorithms`.
+Remember to modify the `SortingAlgorithms.cpp` so that it is a c file `SortingAlgorithms.c`

 2. Creat a header and C file called `Sort.h` and `Sort.c`.